-AFAR chooses a destination at random—by literally spinning a globe—and sends Andrew McCarthy on a spontaneous journey to Ethiopia.
+AFAR chose a destination at random—by literally spinning a globe—and sent Andrew McCarthy on a spontaneous journey to Ethiopia.

 The man who arrested me at dawn in Lalibela was tall and gaunt.
 His voice was rich and full—and angry.
 He carried a long staff in one hand and a rifle slung tightly on his other shoulder.
 He reminded me of an Ethiopian Lee Marvin.
 It was just the kind of thing that happens when you show up alone in a distant country without a plan.

 I’d landed in Addis Ababa, the whirling capital of Ethiopia, at night.
 I found a simple place to eat.
 With my right hand I began to scoop beef wat (spicy stew) with injera (spongy flatbread), and in the dim glow provided by a grinding generator (power was being rationed all over the country), I noticed a poster on the wall.
 The image was a high-angle night shot of a golden-lit, stone church exterior.
 It looked intriguing; it looked really old.

 “Where’s that?”
 I asked the waitress.
 “That?”
 Her eyes followed my pointing finger.
 “That’s Lalibela.”
 “It looks interesting.”

 By noon the next day I was there, more than 8,000 feet up in the Lasta Mountains.
 The land was parched and brown, with few trees.
 There seemed little to suggest why the place had been designated a UNESCO World Heritage site, as the waitress in Addis Ababa had assured me it was.
 People slowly walked the dirt roads, many, mostly women, carrying baskets or water or wood on their heads or backs.
 I saw mud-and-stick huts, cinder block homes, a primitive cemetery, but no church.